TheEmuDev/Tetris-JS/README.md

 ---
 ### Known Issues
 - After dropping a tetronimo without using quick drop, the next tetronimo will require 2 quick drop inputs to quick drop
+- The local Highscore is not stored correctly when using the Opera GX browser